 Another point worth noting about layoffs is that they don’t occur because of the employees’ faults.
 Often, it’s because the organization wants to downsize or is experiencing issues with personnel management.
-When workers are laid off on a permanent basis, it is known as redundancy.
+When workers are laid off on a permanent basis, it is usually due to redundancy in positions.

 Reasons for Being Laid Off

 One of the main reasons why workers get laid off is because the company decides to cut back on costs in some way.
 The need can arise from the fact that the company is not making enough profits to cover its expenses or because it needs substantial extra cash to address paying off debt.

 When a company decides to lay off employees, it should conduct the process in the right way.
 Otherwise, it’s likely to fall into more financial problems arising from lawsuit costs or severance packages.

 Layoffs also occur when a company needs to eliminate some positions due to over-staffing, outsourcing, or a modification to the roles.
 A company may want to eliminate redundant positions in order to make its operations more efficient.
 If one factors in aspects like new management and a shift in the company’s direction where jobs are redefined, then it’s easy to see that laying off workers is closely related to cost-cutting.

 Layoffs may have a considerable impact on the entire company or on just a few departments.
 Expanding some sectors, like IT, and shrinking others, like marketing, means that some employees will lose their jobs.
 In such a way, the company is able to accommodate the evolving needs of the growing sectors of the company.